-Disciples of Christ (Christian Church) members who are nominated by their ministers may be eligible for a supplementary award of \$1,000.
-This award is available to new students and there is no limit per congregation.
-The award is renewable for up to three additional years with a 2.5 cumulative GPA in Columbia College coursework.
+Disciples of Christ (Christian Church) members who are nominated by their ministers may be eligible for a supplementary award in varying amounts.
+This award is available to new, transfer, and returning students.
+This award is renewable annually for three additional years with a 2.5 cumulative GPA.